Musicamatics/SlowFast/README.md

 ### Issue 2: Out of Memory with Batch 512
 **Solution**:
-- Reduce batch size to 384 or 256
+- Reduce batch size to 384 or 256 (ViT-B) / 128 or 64 (ViT-L) (need to adjust learning rate accordingly)
 - Enable mixed precision: `TRAIN.MIXED_PRECISION: True`
 - Use gradient accumulation: `SOLVER.GRAD_ACCUMULATION_STEPS: 2`